SESYNC-ci/data-package-lesson/docs/_slides/metadata.md

 For example, [EML](https://knb.ecoinformatics.org/external//emlparser/docs/index.html) was developed by ecologists to describe environmental and ecological data.
 {:.notes}

-Theefore, the standards can vary between disciplines and types of data.
+Therefore, the standards can vary between disciplines and types of data.

 ===